SpotlightKid/pynsmclient/README.md

     def capabilities(self):
         return (nsmclient.CAP_MESSAGE, nsmclient.CAP_PROGRESS, ...)

+Then instantiate your class and enter you main event loop.

 Please see `example.py` for a minimal and working example.

+Additional methods you can subclass are:

+    def quit(self):
+        """Called before program exits."

+    def show_gui(self):
+        """Called when NSM tells your program to open its GUI."""

+    def hide_gui(self):
+        """Called when NSM tells your program to close its GUI."""

+    def session_loaded(self):
+        """Called when NSM tells your program the entire session was loaded."""

+The return value is of these methods is ignored.

+Furthermore, there are some methods provided by `NSMClient`, which your sub-class may want to use:

+    # set program label in NSM GUI
+    set_label(name)

+    # report session "dirty" statsu to NSM
+    set_dirty(bool)

+    # send status message to NSM
+    send_message(message, priority=0)

+    # report progress of current operation (e.g. open or save) to NSM
+    # 0.0 <= value <= 1.0
+    update_progress(value)

 The important part is that your application follows the NSM rules (see example.py documentation and NSM website http://non.tuxfamily.org/nsm/API.html)